mathewzilla/deconv_pitfalls/README.md

 Put the data in a folder called /Data in the deconv_pitfalls directory.

-Change working directory in Matlab to deconv_pitfalls and run each figure script in turn 'Figure_1', 'Figure_2' etc. Figures will be saved in a directory called Fig_panels.
+Change working directory in Matlab to deconv_pitfalls and run `RUN_ME.m`.

+Alternatively, run each figure script in turn 'Figure_1', 'Figure_2' etc in turn.
+Figures will be saved in a directory called Fig_panels.